-Effective as of the distribution date, persons holding awards other than options or SARs under the Marriott Stock Plan (the "Marriott Stock Awards") will receive awards under the Marriott Vacations Worldwide Stock Plan (the "Marriott Vacations Worldwide Stock Awards") in a ratio of shares of Marriott Vacations Worldwide common stock subject to Marriott Vacations Worldwide Stock Awards for each share of Marriott International common stock subject to the Marriott Stock Awards, with terms and conditions substantially similar to the terms and conditions applicable to the Marriott Stock Awards.
+Effective as of the distribution date, persons holding awards other than options or SARs under the Marriott Stock Plan (the "Marriott Stock Awards") will receive awards under the Marriott Vacations Worldwide Stock Plan (the "Marriott Vacations Worldwide Stock Awards") in a ratio of one share of Marriott Vacations Worldwide common stock subject to Marriott Vacations Worldwide Stock Awards for each subject to the Marriott Stock Awards, with terms and conditions substantially similar to the terms and conditions applicable to the Marriott Stock Awards.
 The Marriott Stock Awards will continue to remain outstanding in accordance with their material terms and conditions.
-This adjustment providing for Marriott Vacations Worldwide Stock Awards.
+This adjustment providing for Marriott Vacations Worldwide Stock Awards is intended to preserve the aggregate fair market value of the Marriott Stock Awards.

 In addition, effective as of the distribution date, stock options and SARs granted under the Marriott Stock Plan will be converted into adjusted Marriott International stock options or SARs under the Marriott Stock Plan and Marriott Vacations Worldwide stock options or SARs issued under the Marriott Vacations Worldwide Stock Plan.
-The exercise prices of the adjusted Marriott International stock options and SARs and the Marriott Vacations Worldwide stock options or SARs used under the market price of Marriott International common stock and the exercise price of an award immediately prior to the distribution date will equal the difference between the market prices of Marriott International and Marriott Vacations Worldwide common stock and the adjusted awards' exercise prices immediately after the distribution.
+The exercise prices of the adjusted Marriott International stock options and SARs and the Marriott Vacations Worldwide stock options and SARs, and the number of shares subject to such awards, will reflect a conversion ratio that is designed so that the difference between the market price of Marriott International common stock and the exercise price of an award immediately prior to the distribution date will equal the difference between the market prices of Marriott International and Marriott Vacations Worldwide common stock and the adjusted awards' exercise prices immediately after the distribution.
 The exact adjustment formula, which is designed to satisfy tax and accounting standards, is set forth in Section of the Employee Benefits and Other Employment Matters Allocation Agreement between us and Marriott International.
 The terms and conditions of the adjusted Marriott International stock options and SARs and the Marriott Vacations Worldwide stock options and SARs will be substantially similar to the terms and conditions applicable to the original Marriott International stock options and SARs.